cosinekitty/astronomy/source/c/README.md

-**Returns:**  A vector from the center of the Earth to the specified surface location.
+**Returns:**  If successful, the returned vector holds `ASTRO_SUCCESS` in its `status` field, and is an equatorial vector from the center of the Earth to the specified location on (or near) the Earth's surface.
+Otherwise, `status` holds an error code.